Home (2011 film): Plot

 The Shamanov family lives in a two-story house in the middle of the Don steppes.
-Head of the family is the venerable Grigory Ivanovich (Bogdan Stupka), whom every member of the family respects and fears.
+The head of the family is the venerable Grigory Ivanovich (Bogdan Stupka), whom every member of the family respects and fears.
 Father of Grigory Ivanovich, Ivan Matveyevich (Viktor Khorkin), is a veteran of the First World War, chained to a wheelchair and almost unresponsive to the outside world who is preparing to celebrate his centenary.
 Everyone is busy preparing for the coming celebration.

-Meanwhile, Viktor (Sergei Garmash) is coming from Moscow to his old home by train - the eldest son of Grigory Ivanovich, an authoritative criminal nicknamed "Shaman".
-He is accompanied by three accomplices-subordinates.
+Meanwhile, Viktor (Sergei Garmash) is coming from Moscow to his old home by train — the eldest son of Grigory Ivanovich, an authoritative criminal nicknamed "Shaman".
+He is accompanied by three accomplices–subordinates.
 Upon arrival at the house, the whole family sits down to dine, but the atmosphere at the table is tense, as everyone present knows that Viktor is a criminal.
 Grigory Ivanovich, on the contrary, is immensely pleased with Viktor's arrival, stressing that it was on him in his youth that he placed his highest hopes.
 However, Viktor's mother, Nadezhda Petrovna (Larisa Malevannaya), doubts that the reason for his son's visit was the anniversary of his grandfather.

-In news reports there is information about the elimination of the major St. Petersburg crime boss Leonid Barygin nicknamed "Banker", and the accomplices understand that the next victim should be "Shaman".
+In news reports, there is information about the elimination of the major St. Petersburg crime boss Leonid Barygin nicknamed "Banker", and the accomplices understand that the next victim should be "Shaman".
 Viktor releases the associates and they in turn, leave him with a part of the arsenal brought with them, including a box of dynamite.

 Meanwhile, several people are dressed in costumes at the Stepnaya Hotel, not far from the Shamanovs' house (according to Sergei Garmash, these are FSB officers) who are searching for Viktor.
 Under the guise of electricians, they try to find out information about the whereabouts of the Shaman, but none of the family members admit that Viktor returned home.

-The next night Pashka (Vladimir Epifantsev), one of the sons of Grigory Ivanovich, goes with Viktor to hunt.
+The next night, Pashka (Vladimir Epifantsev), one of the sons of Grigory Ivanovich, goes with Viktor to hunt.
 Left alone with his older brother, Pashka asks him about how he went to jail.
 Viktor tells that he stabbed his opponent "because of a woman", and her, he beat up.
 He later learned that she had a miscarriage because of what he did.
 Pashka asks Viktor to take him along to Moscow to join his gang.
 Pashka provokes a fight with Viktor and insists beforehand that Viktor take him along to Moscow if he wins.
 The fight ends with Pasha getting beat up and the bet is lost.